guycipher/lsmt/readme.md

 // Create a new LSM-tree in the specified directory directory := "data"

-// You can specify the directory, file permissions, max memtable size (amount of keyv's), and compaction interval (amount of ssTables before compaction), whether to use pair wise compaction lst, err := lmst.New(directory, os.ModePerm(0777), 10, 5, false) if err != nil {
+// You can specify the directory, file permissions, max memtable size (amount of keyv's), and compaction interval (amount of ssTables before compaction), amount of minimum sstables after compaction lst, err := lmst.New(directory, os.ModePerm(0777), 10, 5, 2) if err != nil {
     fmt.Println("Error creating LSM-tree:", err)
     return